Quote of the Week Don’t shine so others can see you. Shine so that through…

 No matter where we go or what we do, we need to remember that we don’t exist for ourselves, but for a higher will and greater purpose than our own.
 For this reason, God never intended us to set off on our life journey by ourselves.
-He is very aware of the powerful forces surrounding us and of how inadequately prepared we are in trying to stave them off.
+He is very aware of the powerful forces surrounding us and how inadequately prepared we are to stave them off.
 So he promises to be our Helper and our Guide.
 In short, then, the life of Christian discipleship means this: God is in charge.
 He sets the course, makes all the necessary course corrections, and brings us safely to our destination.

 The I’ll-do-it-my-way approach to life is one of the results of the original Fall.
 To those of us who think we’re the lead actors on the stage and everything revolves around us (believers and non-believers alike), our lives will be like a bad hair day.
 The quicker we take to heart what we learn in the Shorter Catechism, Man’s chief end is to glorify God and enjoy him forever, the more profitable and enjoyable our journey will be.